OpenReqEU/similarity-detection/README.md

 - TestingRestSercice: example of client
 - testing: directory with input and output examples used to test
 - data: directory with the database files
+- config_files: directory where the configuration files are stored
 - LICENSE: license